Certified Public Accountants

 IMPORTANT NOTICE REGARDING CONTINUING EDUCATION REQUIREMENTS:

-The Connecticut State Board of Accountancy resolved to extend the deadline for all Connecticut CPA license holders to complete their continuing professional education (CPE) requirement to December 31, 2020.
-This decision was made due to the effects of the ongoing crisis caused by COVID-19 pandemic.
+The Connecticut State Board of Accountancy resolved to extend the deadline for all Connecticut CPA license holder to complete their continuing professional education (CPE) requirement to July 31, 2021.

 The Department of Consumer Protection will no longer issue CPA wall certificates.
 A wall certificate can be obtained by contacting NASBA at www.nasbastore.org after approval of your certification.
 All questions regarding wall certificates should be directed to NASBA at 1-888-925-5237.

 - Initial Certification, Registration and License